 - Bring a large pot of water to a boil.
-Add a generous pinch of salt and cook pasta according to package directions.
+Add a generous pinch of salt and cook pasta to al dente according to package directions.
 Drain and set aside.

-- In a large skillet over medium heat, melt butter and olive oil.
-When the butter is completely melted, add garlic and saute for about 30 seconds, just until fragrant.
+- In a large skillet over medium heat, melt butter and warm olive oil.
+When the butter is completely melted, add garlic and cook for about 30 seconds, just until fragrant.

 - Add shrimp to the skillet in an even layer, then season with salt and pepper.
 Cook shrimp for about 2 minutes on each side, just until they are opaque and no longer pink.
 Remove shrimp to a plate and set aside.

 - Return the cooked shrimp to the pan, followed by the parsley, basil, and pistachios.
 Stir to combine, and remove pan from the heat.
-Serve right away, passing some grated Parmesan at the table, if desired.
+Serve and enjoy!

 - Recipe: Inspired by this lovely mozzarella pistachio pasta from Joy the Baker.